Double Crust Chicken Pot Pie

 Tips for making the best Chicken Pot Pie:

-3. Don’t forget to use an egg wash on top crust, and cut a few slits in the top – which allows steam to escape during the cooking process.
+- Make sure you use an egg wash on the top crust and cut a few slits in the top to allow the steam to escape during the cooking process.

 xoxo ~Sue